Example configuration.yaml entry prometheus:

 myhass_switch_stateand so on.
 The default is to not add any prefix to the metrics name. (available in version 0.73.0 and later)

-filter (Optional): Filtering directives for the components which should be included or excluded from recording.
+Filtering directives for the integrations which should be included or excluded from recording.

 You can then configure Prometheus to fetch metrics from Home Assistant by adding to its

 # Example Prometheus scrape_configs entry - job_name: 'hass' scrape_interval: 60s metrics_path: /api/prometheus # Legacy api password params: api_password: ['PASSWORD'] # Long-Lived Access Token bearer_token: 'your.longlived.token' scheme: https static_configs: - targets: ['HOSTNAME:8123']

 When looking into the metrics on the Prometheus side, there will be: